cjoakim/azure-batch-examples/README.md

 There are currently two example apps in this repo, in the examples/ directory.
 - Zip file extraction and loading extracted CSV to CosmosDB
-- Determine the mean/center location of given US States given Postal Code data.
+- Determine the mean/center location of given US States using Postal Code CSV files.

 ---